BuoySoftware/guides/automation/README.md

     will instantiate all of the submodules in order to keep our imports and complexity in the test spec to a minimum.
 - Use PascalCase when creating new files ex. => `Login.spec.ts`, `PaymentsModal.ts`
+- Use snake_case when creating new folders ex => `test_results`
+- Use [i18n] (where applicable) instead of hard-coding text, buttons, inputs, form fields, etc.
 - Prefer [fixtures] over hard coded values.
-- Use [i18n] (where applicable) instead of hard-coding text, buttons, inputs, form fields, etc.
 - Prefer to find elements using test id's (`data-testid` or `testID`), or by role.
   - Use i18n to ensure the element has the correct text.
+- Prefer to use `Base` classes (forms, breadcrumbs, footers, etc) to reduce code duplication.
+  - This may not be applicable to every component.
+If you see a pattern in similar components, it may be worth adding a new `Base` class!
+- Prefer [early returns].
+- Prefer data generation within the test spec, avoid the [mystery guest].
+- Prefer business logic to be tested within the test spec (ie not in a PageObject or helper).
+Simple text assertions (ie i18n) are allowed in PageObjects.
 - [Test structure] should follow the pattern of `describe()` and `it() or test()`
   - The `it() or test()` block should be clear and concise to the intention of the test.
   - Prefer to use present tense in [test titles]
 - Don't try to automate every test, these are some good guidelines to follow from [SmartBear].
-- Prefer to use `Base` classes (forms, breadcrumbs, footers, etc) to reduce code duplication.
-  - This may not be applicable to every component.
-If you see a pattern in similar components, it may be worth adding a new `Base` class!

 # Cypress